cyverse-archive/DiscoveryEnvironmentBackend/services/Donkey/doc/endpoints/tags.md

 `DELETE /secured/tags/user/{tag-id}`

+Delegates to metadata: `DELETE /tags/user/{tag-id}`

-This endpoint allows a user tag to be deleted, detaching it from all metadata.  `tag-id` is the UUID of the tag to delete.
+This endpoint allows a user tag to be deleted, detaching it from all metadata.

+This endpoint forwards requests to the corresponding metadata service endpoint.
+Please see the metadata documentation for more information.

 ### Request